orkes-io/orkes-conductor-client/docs/worker/README.md

 ### HTTP Task

 Make a request to an HTTP(S) endpoint.
-The task allows making GET, PUT, POST, DELETE, HEAD, PATCH requests.
+The task allows making GET, PUT, POST, DELETE, HEAD, and PATCH requests.

 #### Using code to create an HTTP task